kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 .. note::

-   1) It is important to realize that the reference frequency at E is always smaller than the reference frequency at B because w.r.t. the source E moves faster than B.
+   1) It is important to realize that the reference frequency at E is smaller than the reference frequency at B because w.r.t. the source E moves faster than B.
    So if there is a change in the velocity of the source, the frequencies in B and E will change, but the topocentric correction keeps the same value and therefore the relation between the frequencies :math:`\nu_e` and :math:`\nu_b` remains the same (eq. :eq:`eq120`).